yesseruser/RandomStuff/README.md

 # RandomStuff

 The RandomStuff .NET library
-How to use in Visual Studio:
+How to use in Visual Studio 2019:
 1. Navigate to your project.
 2. Right-click on your project and select 'Add'
 3. Click 'Project reference'.